Samsung/tizen-docs/docs/application/tizen-studio/web-tools/index.md

 For advanced users, see [Command Line Interface (CLI)](../common-tools/command-line-interface.md).

-For a list of keyboard shortcuts related to Tizen Studio and its various tools, see [Keyboard Shortcuts](../common-tools/keyboard-shortcuts.md).
+For a list of keyboard shortcuts related to Tizen Studio and its tools, see [Keyboard Shortcuts](../common-tools/keyboard-shortcuts.md).

 ## Related information
-* Dependencies
+- Dependencies
   - Tizen Studio 1.0 and Higher